wilferraciolli/ng-libraries/wt-libraries/README.md

                                                                                  │
    Wanna know more about Storybook?
 Check out https://storybook.js.org/          │ Having trouble or want to chat?
 Join us at https://discord.gg/storybook/

+If you ever need to clear the cache within storybook, just run `npx storybook dev --clear-cache`

 ## Prettier (Optional)
 This prettier adds a git commit hook to format the code as we commit changes